-In 10.1Bx the client will most likely only be able to connect in shared memory to a database whose total allocated shared memory is around 1.4 Gig of RAM (or less).
+In 10.1B the client will most likely only be able to connect in shared memory to a database or multiple databases whose total allocated shared memory is around 1.4 Gig of RAM (or less).

-Depending on parameters used to start the database the following are the values typical for -B dependent on database blocksize:
+Depending on the database startup parameters, the following are typical values for -B dependent on database blocksize: